Ever seen a film, TV show, or play where a character wears hearing aids, but his hearing ability isn’t a plot device?

 David Mamet is one of America’s best playwrights, a Pulitzer Prize winner, and a man known for a certain level of brashness.

 Kerwin recalls sitting behind him in the theater on the closing night of Mamet’s play Race.
 Mamet typically keeps his hair in a buzz cut, and according to Kerwin, very visible behind his ears were “candy apple colored hearing aids.
 It was like he was saying, ‘F*&% you!
 I’m wearing hearing aids.
-If you don’t like it, go away.’”
-(I can’t verify whether or not Mamet is rocking bold ear gear, but it’s been said he believes he suffered hearing loss as a kid from target shooting.
-Which is interesting given a recent reason he’s been in the news – for strongly opposing gun control.)
+If you don’t like it, go away.'”
+(I can’t verify whether or not Mamet is rocking bold ear gear, but it’s been said he believes he suffered hearing loss as a kid from target shooting (interesting given his public stand against gun control).

 Imagine if we saw the occasional character on our favorite shows with a no-questions-asked hearing loss.
 David Mamet’s daughter, Zosia Mamet, plays hyper-alert and hilarious Shoshanna on HBO’s latest hit series Girls.
 I can’t help but muse… what if she wore hearing aids, just because.
 I bet they’d be fuchsia or purple.
 Would viewers wonder why she wore them, or see her as less cool or fashionable?
 Would the show’s writers resist the temptation to make them the butt of a joke, perhaps with Shoshanna losing them during a night out for a bewildered performance navigating NYC’s loud and fast 20-something, late hours party circuit?

 Though he’s an entertainer with a super-positive message about hearing aids, Brian is open about the harsher side of hearing loss too.
 He’s a family guy, married with three teenagers living in New York City.
 The cost of hearing aids, which are rarely covered by insurance, is a barrier not lost on him.